Kanda Station (Tokyo): Tokyo Metro

 The Tokyo Metro station is the newer of the two stations and opened in 1931 as part of an extension of first subway line in Asia, the Ginza Line.
 There is a simple island platform setup with two tracks.
 Platform 1 is for southbound trains to Ginza and Shibuya whilst platform 2 is used for northbound trains to Ueno and Asakusa.

 Access to the station is provided by a total of six entrances and exits.
 Exits and 1 and 2 are used as the connection to the JR East station and are on Chūō-dōri (中央通り).
 Exits 3 and 4 are on the same street but in the centre of the station near Kanda-Kajichō.
 Exits 5 and 6 are at the northernmost part of the station.

+It is also relatively close to Awajichō Station on the Tokyo Metro Marunouchi Line and Ogawamachi Station on the Toei Shinjuku Line (around 300 meters to the west), although it is not officially recognized as a transfer station and there is no transfer corridor between the three stations.

 The song "Omatsuri Mambo" (お祭りマンボ, Omatsuri Mambo) by Hibari Misora is used as the departure melody for the Ginza Line platforms in 2015.